gregofgreg5/magick-ink2020/story-so-far/tavernlords/ttl-2021-06-24-raid-on-renfelds.md

 The Tavernlords helped search the *house*, which may have once been a decent boarding house, but was barely holding itself together now.

 Rummaging through one of the rooms, a room no different than any of the others, Jarik found a hidden space between the floorboards.
 In the space, he found a bag with the unmistakable remains of a nimblewright... their friend *Min*.
+The last the Tavernlords knew, Min was on a mission with Nim...

 Looks like the hunt for another taproom would have to wait.